Jivnesh/EvalSan/README.md

 Official code for the paper ["Evaluating Neural Word Embeddings for Sanskrit"](https://arxiv.org/abs/2104.00270).

-# SanEval: Evaluation Toolkit for Sanskrit Language Word Embeddings
+# SanEval: Evaluation Toolkit for Sanskrit Embeddings
 SanEval is a toolkit for evaluating the quality of Sanskrit embeddings.
 We assess their generalization power by using them as features on a broad and diverse set of tasks.
 We include a suite of **4 intrinsic tasks** which evaluate on what linguistic properties are encoded in word embeddings.
 Our goal is to ease the study and the development of general-purpose fixed-size word representations for Sanskrit.

 ## Dependencies